sendwithus/docs/v1/templates.md

 - html (optional) -- The HTML body of the template
 - text (optional) -- The Plain Text body of the template

+*NOTE* -- At least one of html or text must be specified

 #### Sample Request:

 ```json